googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Download the ACL from here: PTE Academic Collocation List (PDF)

-These are the steps and ways to use the ACL (PTE Academic Collocation List).
-Now, let us know the benefits of using these words in the PTE test.
+These are the steps and ways to use the collocation words.
+Now, let us know the benefits of using these collocations in the PTE test.

-Benefits of Using Collocation Words in PTE Exam
+Benefits of Using Collocation Words in the PTE Exam

-So far, you know that collocation words plays a vital role in PTE marks distribution for writing and speaking sections.
-Now, let us know in what ways can it be of help:
+So far, you know that collocation words plays a vital role in the writing and speaking sections.
+Now, let us know in what ways it can help you:

 These are the various benefits of using collocation words during the PTE exam.
 Let us now focus on the various methods you can use to remember the PTE collocation list and the words' meanings.